-Click here to enter text.
-Has an Environmental Assessment or Environmental Impact Statement been completed for the project?
-YES NO Please describe how strategies from the Congestion Management Toolbox were considered in the environmental study.
-Click here to enter text.
+Click here to enter te xt.
+Has an Environmen project?
+YES NO tal Assessment or Environmental Impact Statement been completed for the • se describe how strategies from the Congestion Management Toolbox were nvironmental study.
+Click here to enter te xt.

-Describe how each of the selected strategies will address the documented congestion.
+Describe how the selected strategies will address the documented congestion.